ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The `dot-wildcard-shorthand` is shorthand for `[*]`.

-A `dot-member-name-shorthand` of the form `.<member-name>` is shorthand for `['<member-name>']`, but can only be used with members names containing certain characters.
+A `dot-member-name-shorthand` of the form `.<member-name>` is shorthand for `['<member-name>']`, but can only be used with member names that are composed of certain characters.

 #### Semantics
 {: unnumbered}